mattermost/mattermost-handbook-1/source/people/staff-onboarding.md

 ### Day 3
 ------------------------------------------

-10. (People Ops) Sends New Hire an [email](https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=kix.toi80hx08jzs) sharing the [org chart](https://mattermost.bamboohr.com/employees/orgchart.php) and describing how to view other staff members' calendars.
+10. (People Ops) Sends New Hire an [email](https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=kix.toi80hx08jzs) sharing the [org chart](https://mattermost.bamboohr.com/employees/orgchart.php) and [staff email list](https://docs.google.com/spreadsheets/d/1NQE0fkZgavMTrSSB1aPWg5hGRL182S6AGsa4ts4pWZ4/edit#gid=649832066) and describing how to view other staff members' calendars.
 11. (New Hire) Has a welcome meeting with an IC outside of their department.
 12. (Hiring Manager) Introduces New Hire to entire team during the Customer Obsession meeting.
 Meets with New Hire to check in.